 Install Windows from a USB Flash Drive

-This topic covers how to create a bootable Windows installation USB drive from a Windows 10 install .iso or DVD.
+Here's how to create a bootable Windows installation USB drive starting with a Windows .iso file or a Windows Setup DVD.

 What you need

 - USB flash drive with at least 5GB free space.
 This drive will be formatted, so make sure it doesn't have any important files on it.

 - Technician PC - Windows PC that you'll use to format the USB flash drive

 - Destination PC - A PC that you'll install Windows on

 Step 1 - Format the drive and set the primary partition as active

 Connect the USB flash drive to your technician PC.